 Begin by cutting your top 2×4’s about an inch longer than your desired length.
 (You will want to have extra to trim the unfinished edges straight and smooth on both sides when you are done building your top.)

-In order to create a smooth top work surface we ripped the 2×4’s down with our table saw.
+To create a smooth top work surface we ripped the 2×4’s down with our table saw.

 For the first rip we set the saw to 3 3/8″.